anik-m/the-adaptive-scientist/README.md

 ### Project Status & Learning Goals

-I will try to continue the project and will update milestones appropriately.

-*   **Phase 0: Establishing a proof of concept for RL (completed)**
+*   **Phase 0: Establishing a proof of concept for RL - [Completed]**
-    *   Learn about all the underlying compoenents necessary for establishing justification for RL and PPO, and implementing it.
+    *   Learn about the underlying compoenents necessary for establishing justification for RL and PPO, and implementing it.

 *   **Phase 1: Exploring High-Performance Computing (HPC) Integration**
     *   Learn how to scale this experiment by running multiple simulations in parallel.